-Persist the same component name throughout design, code and conversation Nathan Curtis
+Persist the same component name throughout the design, code, and conversation Nathan Curtis

 Eufemia makes use of a very simple 8px unit grid.
 Margins, paddings, and distances consist of multiples of 8 (mostly - sometimes half and quarter units are required).
 If we were to combine multiples of this 8px 'space block', we could end up with something like this:

-These titles can then be transferred to component for example tables.
+These titles can then be transferred to components, for example, tables.
 A 'medium' table would refer to the amount of padding in the cells.

-The same can apply to components such as cards, form rows etc. responsive breakpoints can switch between these spacing units in order to expand or contract the overall size of an object.
+The same can apply to components such as cards, form rows, etc. Responsive breakpoints can switch between these spacing units to expand or contract the overall size of an object.

-Eufemia for web uses a simple naming system:
+Eufemia for the web uses a simple naming system:

 Whereas in CSS as a custom property this is written:

 Colors have a naming convention across all platforms and formats.
-Please refer to the table in 'colors' section https://eufemia.dnb.no/quickguide-designer/colors.
+Please refer to the table in colors section.